 - Bowls

-Our sweet Easter pizza is baked, let it cool well, then remove it from the mold.
-Its aroma has filled the house, and I can’t wait to cut the first slice and taste this wonder.
+Our Easter sweet pizza is ready.
+Let it cool well before removing it from the mold.
+Its aroma has already filled the whole house and I can’t wait to cut the first slice to taste this marvel.